-The following signs are allowed with approval of a sign permit, as accessory to residential or non-residential land uses in a residential district, including public uses as defined in Article 20:
+The following signs are allowed with approval of a sign permit, as accessory to residential or non-residential land uses in a residential district, including to include public uses as defined in Article 20:

 - 1. In a single family residential subdivision or a multiple family development, a freestanding sign is allowed at each major entrance, not to exceed 30 square feet in area and 8 feet in height.
 More than one sign may be placed at each major entrance but the total of all signs at a single entrance cannot exceed 30 square feet in area.
 (12-201.4 and 12-202.4) - 2.
 A rental office for a multiple family development is allowed one building mounted or freestanding sign not to exceed 4 square feet in area and a height of 4 feet.
-(12-202.5) - 3.
-Agricultural uses on a lot at least 20 acres in size are allowed a total of 60 square feet of sign area.
+(12-202.5) - Agricultural uses on a lot at least 20 acres in size are allowed a total of 60 square feet of sign area.
 No single sign can exceed 30 square feet in area and a height of 8 feet.
 (12-103.2.
 K) - 4.
 Hospitals, as follows: - A. A single building-mounted sign for each building entrance, not to exceed 50 square feet in area. - B. A single freestanding sign at each entrance, not to exceed 80 square feet in area and 12 feet in height.
 (12-208.2.G) - 5.
-All other non-residential uses, including public uses as defined in Article 20, are allowed building mounted and freestanding signs in accordance with the following, although the BZA, in approving a special permit, or the Board, in approving a rezoning or special exception, may further limit any sign for any land use in furtherance of those provisions set forth in Sections 8-007 and 9-007 of the Ordinance: - A. Building mounted signs cannot exceed 50 square feet in total area, with no single sign exceeding 32 square feet in area. - B. A single freestanding sign not to exceed 40 square feet in area and 8 feet in height.
-(To be advertised up to 20 feet in height).
+All other non-residential uses, including public uses as defined in Article 20, are allowed building mounted and freestanding signs in accordance with the following., although However, the BZA, in approving a special permit, or the Board, in approving a rezoning or special exception, may further limit any sign for any land use in furtherance of those provisions set forth in Sections 8-007 and 9-007 of the Ordinance: - A. Building mounted signs cannot exceed 50 square feet in total area.